rm-dr/copper/README.md

 UFO's goal is to be "[Paperless] for everything," with...
-- Flexible, fast, and automable data processing (via pipelines)
+- Flexible, fast, and automatable data processing via pipelines
   - Data ingest, processing, and export
 - Fast search & metadata editing
 - A pretty web ui
-- Easy integration into an authenticated server

 [Paperless]: https://docs.paperless-ngx.com